benjamin-kraatz/monorepo-library-generator/README.md

 # workspace-plugin

-Nx plugin for generating standardized architecture components in the CreativeToolkits monorepo.
+Nx plugin for generating standardized architecture components in the custom-repo monorepo.

 ## Available Generators